crackodeal/KrakenBot/README.txt

 buying crypto by EUR and quickly selling to USD gave me a little profit.
 With a time I found breaches in my approach and exited the market on stop loss condition.
 However this bot served well as an educational project.

 2. In enables Buy/Sell orders from Excel in year 2020.
 Thus trading is done by a decision but sell/buy orders initiated straight from my Excel crypto portfolio, synchronised with Kraken.com

 ABANDONED project.
-No commits nor testing since year 2020.
+No commits, builds or testing since year 2020.
+Do not bother using my Kraken API keys.
+They have already been revoked.